a collection of notes on areas of personal interest

 Another form I like for greeting cards is that of a paper bag.
 By folding and gluing an A4 sheet carefully, a bag can be folded and sent in a standard C6 envelope and which, when opened, will stand securely.
 I’m sorry that the first example seems to have been in the wars but it was one of the trials I always make and which tend to see quite a lot of handling over time.

-This bag card is probably one of the first ones I made.
-Made from brown paper which I liked because of the character of the pattern of lines this paper had, there were two handles added from simple strips of paper folded and glued to the two sides of the top of the bag.
+This bag card is possibly one of the first designs of its sort that I made, at least its the earliest one I can find.
+Made from brown paper which I chose because of the attractive character of the pattern of lines this paper had, there were two handles added from simple strips of paper folded and glued to the two sides of the top of the bag.
+These have to be folded in it the bag is put into a C6 envelope.
 Another trial version of this bag had the circle cut out to give a very different effect but was rejected due to the amount of work involved.
 For a single card this would not be a problem, but for multiple productions it would be onerous.

 Here is a group of five of the many that have been produced over the last fifteen or twenty years.
-They are all made from 100 gms paper, though 80 gms would be just as good, the form having considerable rigidity in it.
+They are all Christmas cards and were made from 100 gms paper, though 80 gms would be just as good, the form having considerable rigidity in it.
 The designs are simple and are only envisaged as two-dimensional designs on the face of the bag.
-There is no reason why the design might not be continued round the sides other than consideration for the folds as well as the gluing that is required on one of the sides.
+However, there is no reason why the design might not be continued round the sides other than consideration for the way the design relates to the edges as well as the gluing that is required on one of the sides.
+In most cases I have the glued junction at a corner edge of the bag.

-These small bags can even be used for containing sweets or a small present as in this illustration.
+These small bags can even be used for containing sweets or a small present as was the case for the bag in this illustration.
 This was one of a series made for a child’s birthday party.
 The picture on the front can be anything suited to the theme of the party.
-It’s not intended to have a long life and I tend to make them out of a lightweight paper, certainly no heavier than 80 gms.
+It’s not likely that they will have a long life so, as mentioned above, I tend to make them out of a lightweight paper, certainly no heavier than 80 gms.
 Heavier than this there are problems with folding.
 My favourites are bags made from brown paper with a simple graphic on them.

 When the card is designed to be seen landscape rather than portrait, as is the case here, I prefer to glue and fold it at the bottom so that it will stand without sagging or collapsing with time.
 This type of construction is very rigid and has the great advantage of apparently adding to the quality of the finished article.
 The only disadvantage this type of card has is that there is only a front and back for display purposes, whereas the next three have a full A4 display area and, of course, can also be written on the reverse.
 As can be seen the card consists only of a part of a stylised photograph with simple lettering superimposed at the bottom.
 It really couldn’t be much simpler, the only problem being the selection of a suitable photograph.

-One of the benefits of using photographs is that you can either select a subject which matches the interest of the person for whom the card is being made, or you can adapt photos of the person to whom you send the card, personalising it to make a unique card for their enjoyment.
+One of the benefits of using photographs on greeting cards is that you can either select a subject which matches the interest of the person for whom the card is being made, or you can adapt photos of the person to whom you send the card, personalising it to make a unique card for their enjoyment.
 Hopefully.
 This card to the right, and the two cards below it, were designed to be folded twice and with the first fold carefully considered to ensure the optimal design balance on display.
+Having said that, the lower two are not the type of design I would usually make, preferring the design to occupy only the first third of the card.

-The birthday card to the right above and the architectural design below were obviously individually designed and based on photos but, as you can see from the middle photo, you can also take an old postcard and adapt it for your specific needs…
+The birthday card to the right above and the architectural design below were obviously individually designed and based on photos but, as you can see from the middle photo, it is also possible to take an old postcard and adapt it for your specific needs, in this case the subject and location of the card having a specific meaning to the intended recipient…

 The detail of the classic device – a detail of a capital I photographed in the British Museum, London – has been carefully organised so that the first fold coincides exactly with the middle of the volute.
 I made the effect of carving a greeting into the stone but, on reflection I wish I had made the carving follow the volute rather than have it horizontally located.
 I should point out that this design was selected as the capital had the advantage of simulating the number ’6’ for somebody whose sixtieth birthday it was designed for.
 I also see that although it looks right close up, the lettering does not display well at this scale.
 Perhaps it should.
 This may be one of the results of making cards quickly.